cryptrunner49/goargs/DOCS.md

 ### Parsing Arguments

-Call `Parse()` to process command-line arguments (`os.Args`).
-It sets registered flag values and collects positional arguments, including bare commands.
+Call `Parse(args []string)` to process command-line arguments.
+It sets registered flag values, collects positional arguments, and returns an error for invalid inputs or help requests.

 ### Accessing Positional Arguments and Bare Commands

 Use `Args()` to retrieve a slice of positional arguments, which include bare commands (non-flag arguments without dashes, like `install` or `push`).
-This allows mimicking styles like `apt install` or `dnf install`.
+You can treat these as commands and handle them manually.

 - **Bare Commands**: Arguments without `-` or `--` are treated as positional arguments.
-You can use the parser without defining any flags to focus solely on bare commands.
+You can use the parser without flags to focus solely on bare commands or combine them with flags.

 ### Displaying Usage Information

-The library automatically handles the `--help` and `-h` flags, displaying usage information for all registered flags.
-The output shows only the defined names (short, long, or both).
+The library automatically handles `--help` and `-h` flags, printing usage to the provided `io.Writer` and returning `ErrHelpRequested`.
+You can customize the program name with `SetProgramName`.

+### Error Handling

+`Parse` returns an error in these cases:

+- `ErrHelpRequested`: When `--help` or `-h` is provided (usage is printed).
+- Invalid flag values (e.g., non-integer for int flags).
+- Unknown flags.

+Check the error and handle accordingly.

 ---